mariopino/api/substrate/extrinsics.md

 ### fastTrack(proposal_hash: `Hash`, voting_period: `BlockNumber`, delay: `BlockNumber`)
 - **interface**: api.tx.democracy.fastTrack
 - **summary**: Schedule the currently externally-proposed majority-carries referendum to be tabled immediately.
-If there is no externally-proposed referendum currently, or if there is one but it is not a majority-carries referendum then it fails.  - `proposal_hash`: The hash of the current external proposal. - `voting_period`: The period that is allowed for voting on this proposal. - `delay`: The number of block after voting has ended in approval and this should be enacted.
-Increased to `EmergencyVotingPeriod` if too low.
+If there is no externally-proposed referendum currently, or if there is one but it is not a majority-carries referendum then it fails.  - `proposal_hash`: The hash of the current external proposal. - `voting_period`: The period that is allowed for voting on this proposal.
+Increased to `EmergencyVotingPeriod` if too low. - `delay`: The number of block after voting has ended in approval and this should be enacted.
+This doesn't have a minimum amount.

 ### propose(proposal: `Proposal`, value: `Compact<BalanceOf>`)
 - **interface**: api.tx.democracy.propose